mrgovor64/Ansible-Task/roles/cpu_info/README.md

 # CPU Info Role

 ## Description
-This role gathers and displays CPU-related information from the target system.
-It checks for key CPU details and identifies whether Hyper-Threading (for Intel CPUs) or SMT (Simultaneous Multithreading for AMD CPUs) is enabled.
-Additionally, it provides clear diagnostics if the SMT status file is missing, with possible causes and recommendations.
+This Ansible role gathers and displays CPU-related information from the target system.
+It checks for key CPU details and determines whether Hyper-Threading (for Intel CPUs) or Simultaneous Multithreading (SMT for AMD CPUs) is enabled.
+Additionally, it provides diagnostics if the SMT status file is missing, offering possible causes and recommendations.

 ## Features
 - Collects CPU information using the `lscpu` command.
 - Checks for the existence of the SMT status file: `/sys/devices/system/cpu/smt/active`.
 - Displays whether Hyper-Threading (Intel) or SMT (AMD) is enabled or disabled.
-- Provides detailed error messages if the SMT file is missing, with reasons and potential fixes.
+- Provides detailed error messages if the SMT file is missing, with reasons and potential solutions.

 ## Requirements
-- **Ansible Version**: 2.18.2 (development and testing conducted on this version)
+- **Ansible Version**: 2.18.2 (Development and testing conducted on this version)
 - **Supported Platforms**:
-  - Ubuntu 24.04.1 (tested and verified)
+  - Ubuntu 24.04.1 (Tested and verified)
+- **Dependencies**:
+  - The `lscpu` command must be available on the target system.
+  - The role must be executed with `become: true` to access system-level files.

+## Role Variables
+This role uses the following variables to track execution status:
+- `roles_all`: A list containing all roles that were executed.
+- `roles_failed`: A list containing roles that encountered an error during execution.

+These variables are useful for tracking execution results at the end of a playbook, allowing users to see which roles ran successfully and which ones failed.

-## Example Playbook
+## Usage
+Include this role in your playbook as follows:

 ```yaml
 - name: Run CPU Info Role